UnaryPlus/Dijkstra/README.md

 # Dijkstra
-A Haskell implementation of Dijkstra's shortest path algorithm.
+A Haskell implementation of Edsger Dijkstra's shortest path algorithm.